wezm/read-rust/README.md

 # Read Rust

 Source code to [readrust.net][self].
-Currently just a couple of feeds for following [#Rust2018].
+A new aggregator for following [#Rust2018].
 This repo contains the source to the website and tools for updating the feeds.

 ## Contributing